Overcoming Jevons Paradox

 If some miraculous engine upgrade were invented that doubled fuel efficiency, and it were installed on every car tomorrow, it could actually increase energy use.
 Energy use would grow if many people were to respond to such a change by taking more road trips and buying bigger, more energy-hungry homes, located farther from urban centers, and no corrective policies were in place to discourage this outcome.

-As extraction of a resource like oil becomes more difficult or unable to keep pace with growing demand, the price moves up, of course.
+As extraction of a resource like oil becomes more difficult or unable to keep pace with growing demand, .
 If efficiency gains cannot compensate for the price increases, demand destruction will prevent a Jevons paradox scenario from occurring.
 However, the problem with simply allowing the commodities market to work this pricing out on its own is that there is little incentive for those who profit now from selling and burning fossil fuels; to conserve resources for uncertain future events; save for the generations to come; or deal with tragedies of the commons, such as pollution and climate change.

 In the aftermath of the '70s oil embargo, Europe responded to the suddenly apparent vulnerability of oil dependence by levying increasingly heavy taxes on fuels, many times greater than fuel taxes in the United States.
 This created a financial incentive to both improve efficiency and reduce oil use, while ensuring state-supported transportation infrastructure investments, which included a lot of electric passenger-rail projects that reduced oil dependency, were well-funded.